anvirt/anvirt.github.io/index.md

 > Then install (VM's Main menu -> VM -> install apk, or "+" on the VM's title bar) to VM.
 >
 > NOTE:
-> * Android system images in AnVirt Emu (x86) only support to run Android App built for x86/x86_64, other app can not be installed.
+> * System images for Android in AnVirt Emu (x86) only support to run Android App built for x86/x86_64, other app can not be installed.